Street Fighter 30th Anniversary Preorder - Get USFIV for Free

 Get Ultra SFIV for Free by Preordering Street Fighter 30th Anniversary Collection

 Street Fighter 30th Anniversary Collection, a compilation of 12 games from the iconic fighting game series, will feature a bonus title if you preorder.
 Capcom announced today that those that preorder the collection will get access to Ultra Street Fighter IV.
-It’ll make its way to PlayStation 4, Xbox One, Nintendo Switch, and PC in May 2018.
+It’ll make its way to PlayStation 4, Xbox One, Nintendo Switch, and PC on May 29, 2018.

 Check out the preorder bonus announcement below: